nuwan-d/polymer_chain/README.md

-# polymer_chain
-LAMMPS files to simulate a small polyurethane chain
+# Modelling a polyurethane chain in LAMMPS